100000000x/website/_posts/2020-10-25-react-routing-components-signup-login.md

 npm install react-router-dom
 ```

-The `react-router-dom` [documentation](https://reactrouter.com/web/guides/quick-start) (if you need to check it).
+(The `react-router-dom` [documentation](https://reactrouter.com/web/guides/quick-start), if you need to check it).
 After installation please run again the dev server (`npm start`).
 You can also check the `frontend/package.json` file, the newly installed packages should be added there.

 You need to add `bootstrap.css` import in `frontend/src/index.js` file.